tomoya-onuki/CVViewer/readme_en.md

 [Japanese](./README.md)

+## Introduction
+A tool for visualizing electrochemical measurement data called cyclic voltammetry (CV).
+Cyclic voltammetry is a technique for measuring response current, and is the most basic and frequently used measurement method in the field of electrochemistry.

 ## Usage
 ### 1.Loading Data and Averaging
 1. In "File" tab, Drop files or Click to select from folder.